-Figure 11 displays the geometry for both the original geometry and the hexahedral mesh (the facets of the original triangle mesh are shown in red (upper left) and the facets from the hexahedral mesh are shown in green (upper right)).
-In this model, the geometric fidelity of the hexahedral mesh is satisfactory with a fair amount of mottling over the entire mouse, although evidence of the original segmentation process is evident by the layering seen in the mottling.
-Some additional refinement around the arm may also be necessary to remove a blending in this region, as well (note the area of green surrounding the joint near the top of the arm).
+Fig. 11 Geometry generated from original triangle facets shown in red (upper left), and the geometry generated from the hexahedral facets is shown in green (upper right).
+An image where both sets of necessary to remove a blending in this region, as well (note the area of green surrounding the joint near the top of the arm).
 Additionally, utilizing a smoother initial triangle mesh, or presmoothing the triangle mesh, would enable additional geometric fidelity to be obtained.
 Table 2 gives a listing of the original volume enclosed by the triangles and the final volume enclosed by the hexahedral mesh.
 The volume in the hexahedral mesh is 0.17% larger than the volume enclosed by the original triangles with the additional volume gained mainly in the concave regions near the arms and legs.